thoroftroy/DND/README.md

 -----------------------------------
 input any number of characters (ex 1498631, ee8fau31h, @#CYihW&^(*$) and then have someone else try and guess the password one character at a time, if they get anyhting wrong then it will reset to the begining of the password (this is just a simple combonation lock).
 Type 'exit' to leave the guessing halfway through, make sure to guess only one character at a time, currently it will always be wrong if you hit more than one character at a time even if you have the right passcode.

-Rand Lock Tester
+Rand Lock Tester (Never gonna work)
 -----------------------------------
 Same as the lock tester but the lock is randomized, currently tells you the password and crashes on start so it doesn't work at all.
+This functionality is going to be added to the lock tester (it might already be there)